johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 5. All signing parties MUST be able to contribute to the CDS and CDNSKEY RRsets in the zone.

-6. All signing parties MUST be able to perform multi-signer-aware key rollovers (ZSK/KSK/CSK).
+6. All signing parties MUST be able to perform rollovers or their key(s) (ZSK, KSK, CSK), including the case of group-wide algorithm rollovers, while retaining DNSSEC validatability throughout.

-   TODO: Specify what a multi-signer key rollover is.

 7. All DNS providers MUST be able to initiate synchronization of changed data by notifying the other providers.